Comment on page

-Empirica is the one method that provides enough flexibility to build any type of experiment whilst still being accessible and helpful to the researcher.
+Empirica is the one method that provides enough flexibility to build any experiment while still being accessible and helpful to the researcher.

-Whilst Meteor and React.js are powerful tools, and you could build sophisticated experiments with them, but Empirica makes the process of building and managing your experiments much easier.
+While Node.js and React.js are powerful tools, and you could build sophisticated experiments with them, Empirica makes building and managing your experiments much easier.

 Notably, Empirica provides an Admin Panel that allows you to manage the conditions of your experiments (Treatments and Factors) and which Games are running, collecting data, or waiting for players.

-Empirica does the heavy lifting in terms of managing games, player connections, game life cycles, and more...
+Empirica does the heavy lifting in managing games, player connections, game life cycles, and more.

 Empirica v2 is a major departure from v1.
 It goes well beyond a few API changes since we have completely rebuilt Empirica from the ground up with new technologies.
 Here are a few key elements of the change:

 - New Features!
 We have introduced a bunch of new capabilities.
 We are still working on the documentation, but here are a couple of examples of what's now possible:

 - Custom assignments: we have opened up the entire assignment flow.
 You can hook in anywhere and do all kinds of fun new assignment logic.